Lefterisk0025/EL-Paint/README.md

 -Modern design

-Run .exe in bin/Debug to play the game
+Run .exe in bin/Debug to run the app